Vumono/gb-logistics/README.md

 # gb-logistics

-This resource isnt fully finished yet.
 The idea is to get a Benson truck from the company and deliver a box of restock food for the 24/7 and liquor stores.

 Some of the code is based on lukes maildeliverysystem. https://github.com/LukeWasTakenn/luke_maildelivery/